-We’re headquartered in the UK, and backed by some of the world’s leading investors including Google Ventures, Salesforce Ventures, Balderton Capital, Accel Partners and Notion Capital.
-Over 400 employees worldwide have decided to develop their careers with us.
+We’re headquartered in the UK, and backed by some of the world’s leading investors including Google Ventures, Salesforce Ventures, Balderton Capital, Accel Partners, Notion Capital and Bain Capital.
+Over 500 employees worldwide have decided to develop their careers with us.
 We’ve built a friendly, collaborative culture where we hire and develop people who share our desire to do work we can be proud of.
 We value learning and feedback, and support colleagues to develop in their role and more broadly in their career.

 Site Reliability Engineering at GC

 As a Site Reliability Engineer you'll be part of a small team that sets the direction of the GoCardless core stack.
 You'll think through the moving pieces that make up our infrastructure and the complex interactions between them.
 You'll work with every other team within engineering – from product to data – to help build and scale the global platform our product sits on.

 We take pride in our work, and open-source as much as we can.
 We’ve picked some examples of recent open-source work you can use to understand our remit, along with real-world examples of how our team operate from GitHub discussions:

 - Kubernetes extensions: We run a lot of our workloads in Kubernetes, and have extended our clusters with a suite of operators that we open-source at gocardless/theatre.
 We recently added support for authorised consoles, providing developers across GoCardless with a tool to securely administer and debug their application from within a production environment.
 See the PRs for this feature here.